kr-ramesh/kr-ramesh.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hey!
-I’m Krithika, a Ph.D. student in Computer Science at the Johns Hopkins [Centre for Language and Speech Processing](https://www.clsp.jhu.edu/), advised by [Dr. Anjalie Field](https://anjalief.github.io/) and [Dr. Mark Dredze](https://www.cs.jhu.edu/~mdredze/).
+I’m Krithika, a first year Ph.D. student in Computer Science at the Johns Hopkins [Centre for Language and Speech Processing](https://www.clsp.jhu.edu/), advised by [Dr. Anjalie Field](https://anjalief.github.io/) and [Dr. Mark Dredze](https://www.cs.jhu.edu/~mdredze/).

 My research interests lie in studying the harms caused by language models, as well as the fairness, interpretability, privacy and efficiency aspects of these models.
 I'm largely motivated by issues regarding how the problems we face in NLP could amplify (and even introduce) societal concerns and unequal power dynamics.